keuperj/Zumi-rpc/README.md

 #### Start Server
+Use ssh or the Jupyter terminal to
 ```
 python3 RPC-Server.py &
 ```
+For an automatic start at boot time, you can add this command to ```/etc/rc.local```

+#### Working with Jupyter
+The RPC Server does not interfer with the Jupyter frontend.
+You can run them both at the same time.
+Our typical workflow is to start the RPC-Server from a Jupyter terminal.

+#### Remote access over the Internet
+If you want to access the Zumi not only from it's own Wifi, but accross the internet, you need a relay server.
+Details are explained in [our Zumi Repo](https://github.com/keuperj/ZumiWorld) - just replace the Jupyter Port 8888 with your RPC-Server port...

 ## API
 Zumi-RPC simply reproduces the original [*Zumi* API](http://docs.robolink.com/zumi-library), with some exceptions: